New deal allows consumers to ‘buy now, receive now and pay later’.

 The $200 billion Australian retail sector is being transformed by the rollout of a new ‘buy now, receive now and pay later’ form of purchasing.

-Under a new commercial arrangement between Australia’s leading independent EFTPOS provider, Tyro Payments, and Afterpay consumers will be able to buy clothing, sporting goods and other products from a wide range of retail outlets, receive them immediately and pay for the items in four simple fortnightly instalments.
+Under a new commercial arrangement between Australia’s business-only bank and EFTPOS provider, Tyro Payments, and Afterpay consumers will be able to buy clothing, sporting goods and other products from a wide range of retail outlets, receive them immediately and pay for the items in four simple fortnightly instalments.

 The partnership will facilitate the rollout of Afterpay’s ‘buy now, receive now, pay later’ product offering to Tyro’s sizeable in-store merchant base.
 The new partnership supports Afterpay’s strategy of being the payment method of choice in online and in-store retail environments.